 What About Business Cards and Logos?

-Although you may not choose to use LLC in your business name and may use a DBA instead, it is still advised to have LLC included on your business cards and website so that customers and potential clients know you are running as an LLC.
+Although you may not choose to use LLC in your business name and may use a DBA instead, you are still advised to have LLC included on your business cards and website so that customers and potential clients know you are running as an LLC.
 There is no use forming an LLC if you are not going to take the advantages that come along with this.
 If you are going to be signing agreements or contracts, it is best to use the full company name (including LLC) when doing so.

 Forming an LLC in business means displaying this within your business name.
 There are many benefits of doing so, and it may be best for your personal assets to form an LLC rather than a sole proprietorship.